AS-2K20/B-Skillz/README.md

 ## Note:

 This is my first Front-End project.
 I have developed this project when I was at the beginning stage of learning Front-End Technologies.
-At the point in time, I didn't follow some coding conventions.
+At that point in time, I didn't follow some coding conventions.
 And in near future, I will refactor this project's source code by following ALL THE CODING CONVENTIONS.